Regularity for parabolic systems of Uhlenbeck type with Orlicz growth: Differentiability

-and because of $V(\nabla u)\in W^{1,2}({Q_{2R}})$ we get as $h\rightarrow 0$
+and because of $V(\nabla u)\in W^{1,2}(Q)$ we get as $h\rightarrow 0$

-The estimate for $\text{VI}_j$ is the same as in the stationary of~\cite[theorem~11]{DieE08}.
-The additional factor make for this term no difference as every step is of pointwise manner and we get:
+The estimate for $\text{I}^3_j$ is of lower order.
+It can be treated in the same way as in the stationary case, see~\cite[Theorem~11]{DieE08}.
+The additional factor of $f(v)$ does not change the proof as every step is of pointwise manner.
+In explicit we find

-For $\text{IV}_j$ in \ref{all2}, we note that $|\delta_{h} u|f'(|\delta_h u|)$ is bounded uniformly in $h$ because of $f'(t)=0$ for large $t$.
-For the integrand of $\text{IV}_j$ this gives with the help of Lemma \ref{lem:hammer}
+For $\text{I}^1_j$ in~\eqref{all2}, we note that $|\delta_{h} u|f'(|\delta_h u|)$ is bounded uniformly in $h$ because of $f'(t)=0$ for large~$t$.
+For the integrand of $\text{I}^1_j$ this gives with the help of Lemma \ref{lem:hammer}

-Together with $\nabla V(\nabla u)\in L^{2}(Q_{2R})$ the generalized theorem of dominated convergence may be applied.
-Thus the limit can be justified and estimated by
+where the constants depend on~$f$.
+Since $\nabla V(\nabla u) \in L^2(Q)$, we can use the generalized theorem of dominated convergence and get a limit function in $L^1(Q)$.
+The next step is to proof that this term converges to something that is positive, for this we have to use the positivity of the second variation.

+For the next steps we need the additional assumption that~$\nabla^2 u \in L^s(Q)$ for some~$s>1$ and that $\phi \in C^2([0,\infty))$.
+Later we explain how to remove this additional assumption.
+In this case, we know, that all quantities involving difference quotients have a well defined almost everywhere limit.
+We find